kazungusafari/trial/docs/intro.md

 ### What does this callback take ?

-It takes the known goodies from FormField.For example one of the goodies is `getFormFieldProps`
+It takes the known goodies from FormField.For example one of the goodies is `getFieldProps`

 ```js
 import { Form, FormField } from "@formfield/react";